**Alt text:** A person is using a laptop to view data analytics with graphs and charts, with a smartphone and glasses on the desk beside them.

 Performance

 Video ads can outperform image ads driving clicks to a website.
-A few findings we like are-, one test found that video ads had a 58% higher CTR than image ads.
+A few examples we like are-, one test found that video ads had a 58% higher CTR than image ads.

-AdEspresso found that ads on the Audience Network are the most cost-effective, despite whether they are image or video ads.
+AdEspresso found that ads on the Audience Network are the most cost-effective, regardless of whether they are image or video ads.

 30% Rule for ADHD